-The park is located on the edge of Albertine Rift valley and its part stretches further to the East African Rift valley with altitude ranges of 1160m to 2607 meters above sea level.
+To begin with, Bwindi impenetrable Forest National Park is located in the south-western part of Uganda in the district called Kanungu.
+Furthermore, the park is located on the edge of Albertine Rift valley and its part stretches further to the East African Rift valley with altitude ranges of 1160m to 2607 meters above sea level.

 - Ihihizo which flow into lake Edward and some flow into Lake Mutanda.

 The first gorilla family/ group to be tracked by tourists was Mubare gorilla family.
-This was a great landmark for mother Uganda and over the years we have witnessed enormous increase in gorilla groups or families.
+Moreover, it was a great landmark for mother Uganda.
+Over the years we have witnessed enormous increase in gorilla groups or families.

-The park has about 400 mountain gorillas and about 19 families are habituated for tracking in the four sectors namely; Buhoma Sector, Ruhija Sector, Rushaga sector and Nkuringo sector.
+Additionally, the park has about 400 mountain gorillas and about 19 families are habituated for tracking in the four sectors namely; Buhoma Sector, Ruhija Sector, Rushaga sector and Nkuringo sector.
 Each sector is a habitat for gorilla families.

 Buhoma sector has got Mubare gorilla family, Habinyanja gorilla family, Rushegura gorilla family and Katwe gorilla family.